-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop Requirements for Knowledge Develop a set of red quirements for a knowledg ge management system that can be used to System share operational knowledge, procedures, and rules throughout the organization.
-FY 2017-18 BE DR, LS, MS, QA, SY Current Update Compass 365, a Microsoft Gold Partner, recently completed an assessment of our legacy knowledge management system(s).
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop Requirements for Knowledge Develop a set of requirements for a knowledge management system that can be used to System share operational k share operational knowledge, procedures, and rules throughout the organization.
+FY 2017-18 BE DR, LS, MS, QA, SY Current Update Compass 365, a Microsoft Gold Partner, recently com pleted an asse essment of our legacy knowle edge man agement syst em(s).
+This p roject has beer n assigned to our legacy knowledge management system(s).
 This project has been assigned to the Policy Committee, as it may share some synergy with the policy management solution.
 The Policy Committee will explore opportunities.